mmagnus/rna-tools/README.md

   -h, --help            show this help message and exit --version
   -r, --report          get report
-  --renum-atoms         renumber atoms, tested with --get-seq --renum-residues-dirty
+  --no-progress-bar     for --no-progress-bar for --rpr --renum-atoms         renumber atoms, tested with --get-seq --renum-residues-dirty
+  --undo                undo operation of action done --inplace, , rename "backup files" .pdb~ to pdb, ALL files in the folder, not only ~ related to the last action (that you might want to revert, so be careful)
-  --delete-anisou       remove files with ANISOU records, works with --inplace --split-alt-locations
+  --delete-anisou       remove files with ANISOU records, works with --inplace --fix                 fix a PDB file, ! external program, pdbfixer used to fix missing atoms --to-mol2             fix a PDB file, ! external program, pdbfixer used to fix missing atoms --split-alt-locations
                         @todo
   -c, --clean           get clean structure